kylebarron/kylebarron.github.io/content/posts/fast-compiled-python-bindings/index.md

 ## Serialization overhead

 The previous section assumed our compiled code _already had access to our data_.
-That is, it assumed that the `multi_polygon` object was already accessible by the compiled code, and therefore did not take into account the performance characteristics of the _creation_ of the `multi_polygon` variable.
+The `multi_polygon` object was already directly accessible by the compiled code, and the timings did not take into account the performance characteristics of the _creation_ of the `multi_polygon` variable.

 But in real-world use cases, making data accessible to the compiled code can be a critical slowdown.

-Let's say you have

-Your compiled code needs to be able to transform the Python input into a representation that your code knows how to operate on.
+Any time a native function is called from Python, the native code needs to be able to transform the Python input into a representation that the native code knows how to operate on.

 ### Simple serialization

-The simplest way of doing this is copying the input data
+The _simplest_ way of doing this is copying and parsing the input data

+For structured data,

 One common serialization method is JSON.
 But this is absolutely horrible for performance.

+Additionally, this requires a full memory copy of the Python input.

 ### Binary serialization

+Binary serialization.

 #### Lonboard performance

+As an example of how much faster binary serialization can be, we can look to Lonboard.

-Lonboard is a library for
+Lonboard is a Python library for interactive geospatial visualization that offers improved performance because the internals focus on efficient serialization.

-Lonboard binds to the _exact same_ library as pydeck did previously, but is 50x faster because of its focus on efficient serialization.
+Lonboard binds to the _exact same_ library as pydeck did previously, but is 30-40x faster because of its focus on efficient serialization.

 ![](lonboard-serialization-perf.png)